Help Your Primary 4 Child Jump From 70% To 90% In Maths Exams!

 1. Assign one challenging word problem to be solved weekly

 One of my students would solve Multiple Choice Questions (MCQ) and Short Answer Questions (SAQ) correctly like a top student.
-For every ten MCQ, he would answer eight questions correct.
+For every ten MCQ, he would answer eight questions correctly.
 For every ten SAQ, he would answer eight correctly as well.

 During our lessons, I tested him with a couple of worksheets to see his ability level in math.
 These worksheets contained MCQ and word problems similar to the school workbook practices.